 Software of single or bulk licenses costing more than $500 (Please note, you cannot individually purchase software covered as part of an enterprise agreement)

-Computer Monitors costing more than $300 (per unit), click here for examples.
+Computer Monitors costing more than $1000 (per unit), click here for suggestions.

 Servers and Enterprise Storage